Why Miami Is the Greatest Gay Destination in America

+The Christian bookstores are long gone, and Wilton Drive is now a gay fantasia.
 A brief tour of The Drive, as it's known:

 At the intersection of Dixie Highway and NE 26th St there is a cafe and bakery called Stork's.
 This is the eponymous cafe opened by Wilton Manors' gay ex-mayor, Jim Stork.
 Continue west from there, and on a side street just off Wilton Drive you'll find Le Patio, a teensy, deeply romantic French restaurant owned by lesbian restaurateurs Vero and Jean.
-Shortly thereafter, The Drive becomes a blur of gay commerce -- within a few blocks there's Rumors Bar, Progress Bar, a gay burger joint called Rosie's with a gorgeous lanai, a high-end gay sushi and Thai joint called Galanga, a combo nightclub-restaurant with an excitingly labyrinthine layout called The Manor, a gay pool hall, two gay ice cream parlors, and two gay thrift stores.
+Shortly thereafter, The Drive becomes a blur of gay commerce -- within a few blocks there's Rumors Bar, a gay burger joint called Rosie's with a gorgeous lanai, a high-end gay sushi and Thai joint called Galanga, a combo nightclub-restaurant with an excitingly labyrinthine layout called The Manor, a gay pool hall, two gay ice cream parlors, and two gay thrift stores.